sxs-collaboration/spectre/docs/DevGuide/WritingTests.md

 `Parallel::abort` does not work correctly in the `RunSingleTest` executable because a segfault occurs inside Charm++ code after the abort message is printed.

+## Input file tests

+We have a suite of input file tests in addition to unit tests.
+Every input file in the `tests/InputFiles/` directory is added to the test suite automatically.
+The input file must specify the `Executable` it should run with in the input file metadata (above the `---` marker in the input file).
+Properties of the test are controlled by the `Testing` section in the input file metadata.
+The following properties are available:

+- `Check`: Semicolon-separated list of checks, e.g. `parse;execute`.
+The
+  following checks are available:
+    - `parse`: Just check that the input file passes option parsing.
+    - `execute`: Run the executable.
+If the input file metadata has an `ExpectedOutput` field, check that these files have been written.
+See `spectre.tools.CleanOutput` for details.
+    - `execute_check_output`: In additional to `execute`, check the contents of some output files.
+The checks are defined by the `OutputFileChecks` in the input file metadata.
+See `spectre.tools.CheckOutputFiles` for details.
+- `CommandLineArgs` (optional): Additional command-line arguments passed to the executable.
+- `ExpectedExitCode` (optional): The expected exit code of the executable.
+  Default: `0`.
+See `Parallel::ExitCode` for possible exit codes.
+- `Timeout` (optional): Timeout for the test.
+Default: 2 seconds.